lottiethewitch/lottiethewitch/README.md

 - Weird art

 Current tech stack:
 - Neovim Stan.
-- LLM running on a 3090 that gives me garbage answers.
+My current configs are in my NixOS Home Manager files.
+- Obsidian and (soon) emacs for documentation.
+- Gen1 Thinkpad (Anakin) + Desktop (Vader).
+- LLM: Whatever I can run on my graphics card lol you think i'd willingly pay for stackoverflow copy+paste
 - jetbrains products bc Android.
+- Proxmox Server for Postgres w/ flask backends.
+- Languages: Some C++, Python, Nix.
+I want to learn Rust after.
 - like three computers and a steamdeck

 ## Current Projects:
 - 💻 local Proxmox server for streaming movies/shows and also backend projects :}
 - 🙇‍♀️ CSE hyperbolic time chamber
-- 🪄 Some ML nonsense.
-I've been torturing LLMs for the past couple of weeks.
+- 🪄 LLM Cybersec stuff.
+Its so funny what you can get these things to do.
 - 💻 Some Full Stack stuff!
 For practice!
 - ❄️ Nix Configs for both of my Nix machines.
+- 🖥️ Hyprland configurations
+- 🐍 Python scripts for little automations

 **Use your brain!
 You only get one ✨**
 <!--